 Tsuji had a big year in 1993 at .319/.395/.424 with 51 walks to 37 strikeouts.
 He stole 14 bases in 20 tries, his last season with a double-digit steal total.
 He led the PL in both average (.010 over Hiroo Ishii) and OBP (barely edging Kazunori Yamamoto), was an All-Star, Best Nine pick and Gold Glove winner.
 It would be 12 years before another right-handed batter, Kazuhiro Wada, led the PL in average.
 It was his fifth and final Best Nine selection, a PL record.
 He hit .240/.406/.240 in the 1993 Japan Series, but Seibu fell to Yakult.
 That winter, he began a two-year term as Chairman of the Board of Directors of the Japan Professional Baseball Players Association, succeeding Kaoru Okazaki.

 In 1994, the 35-year-old glove wizard hit .294/.351/.379.
 He was 8th in the PL in average, between Ralph Bryant and Kevin Reimer.
 Tsuji won his 8th and last Gold Glove.
+His run of seven straight Gold Gloves at 2B was a record until topped by Ryosuke Kikuchi (2013-2020).
 In the 1994 Japan Series, he had one of his best Seres at .357/.379/.464, but the Lions dropped to Yomiuri in six contests.
 Kazuhiro Kiyohara was named MVP of the losing side.
 In his 12th season with Seibu, 1995, he hit .238/.342/.296.
 Hiroki Kokubo ended his Gold Glove run at second.
 He was released after the campaign as part of a salary disagreement.

 Signing with Yakult, Tsuji batted .333/.409/.380 in a resurgent 1996.
 He made the Central League All-Star team.
 He was second in the CL in average (.007 behind Alonzo Powell) and second in OBP (behind Akira Eto).
 He failed to win the Best Nine nod at second at Kazuyoshi Tatsunami (who had more power and a better OPS) was chosen.